 10. Throwback some blueberries

 Berries are fun to eat, and good for you, too.
 In fact, a 2011 study found that volunteers who ate 250 grams of blueberries every day for six weeks before running for two and a half hours had reduced oxidative stress and inflammation compared to the volunteers who didn’t.
+Take a look at the whole30 diet.

 11. Relax in the sauna